By Chyrisse Tabone

 When asked how Mac would describe his music, Scott said, “I think Mac would describe himself as a rocker but his love was the blues.”
 She chuckled, “And in Austin, everything is hyphenated so he was [considered] blues-rock.”

 Mac just really loved people and wanted to take care of everybody’s needs before his own.
 Scott described Mac as being devastated after the death of his beloved wife of 28 years, Kim, who died in a tragic auto accident in 2006.
 At the funeral, he concealed his grief and instead was reaching out to comfort friends and family.
+He acted completely normal – it was astonishing really.
+Aside from planning the funeral, everything else was in order for Mac, as Kim had made the decision to complete her will a couple of years ago.
+Unlike their friend who had to get in touch with somewhere like Rochester Law Center because their loved one hadn’t taken the time to finish their will.
+It left them in such a pickle, but they got it sorted eventually.
+I actually feel quite relieved for Mac that this was already done, as I’m not sure he could handle any more pressure, even though he looked perfectly fine to all those around him.
 This echoes Nick Lowe’s description of Mac, “He believed absolutely in the power of music, and its ability to make people feel better.”

 When I asked Dianne Scott, “What do you think Mac was the most proud of?” she replied, “Kim.
 He adored Kim.”
 After her death he grieved but was later able to pick himself up and play music again.
 He wrote a reggae-tinged song for her “Date with an Angel”, which is featured in McLagan and the Bump Bands “Rise and Shine” CD.
 Mac often wrote about relationships and things that were deeply meaningful to him.